loej/CR-Scheduler/README.md

 * Have the latest version of [Python installed](https://www.python.org/downloads/).
 This program is written in ```Python 3.8.X```.
 * Install [Git](https://git-scm.com/) to clone this repository and update live changes to the script.
-* A [Text Editor or an IDE](https://www.fullstackpython.com/text-editors-ides.html) to edit the program.
-If the docuemenation below is not detailed enough or any confusion arises make sure to visit the official [Python Documentation](https://docs.python.org/3/).
+* Install a [Text Editor or an IDE](https://www.fullstackpython.com/text-editors-ides.html) to edit the program.

 ## Installation
 Using the terminal install the program by simply cloning the repository: